What are the key differences between technical recruiting and general recruiting?

 Other Questions about Technical Recruiter

-- What skills are required to be a successful technical recruiter?
+- What qualities make a successful technical recruiter?